Turing-GenAI/turing-multi-agent-system/jnj_audit_copilot/README.md

     * AZURE_OPENAI_EMBEDDING_API_DEPLOYMENT_NAME
     * AZURE_OPENAI_EMBEDDING_API_MODEL_NAME

-# To run agent locally on terminal
+# To Run Agent Locally on Terminal
 - `bash run_agent.sh`

-# To run agent with streamlit UI and scheduler integrated
+# To Run Agent with Scheduler Integration
-- go to folder - `cd jnj_audit_copilot`
+- Go to folder - `cd jnj_audit_copilot`
-- change `run_app.py` to `run_app_redis.py` inside `run_agent.sh` file.
+- Change `run_app.py` to `run_app_redis.py` inside `run_agent.sh` file
-- and execute `bash run_agent.sh` on terminal as a cron job
+- Execute `bash run_agent.sh` on terminal as a cron job

 Note:
-- to run this, make sure your scheduler fastapi app and streamlit app is running.
-Check the readme under the schduler app to set it up
+- To run this, make sure your scheduler FastAPI app and frontend are running.
+Check the readme under the scheduler_app folder to set it up
-- Go to streamlit UI and create jobs for agent pick.
-Check screenshots.
+- Use the frontend interface to create and manage jobs for the agent
-- when your agent starts, it will be creating folder like `intermediate_outputs/, outputs/ chromadb/`
+- When your agent starts, it will create folders like:
-    - outputs/ - will have all the results of the agent
+    - `outputs/` - Will have all the results of the agent
-    - intermediate_outputs/ - will contains all the intermediate outputs which agents need to execute
+    - `intermediate_outputs/` - Will contain all the intermediate outputs which agents need to execute
-    - chromadb/ - this will be the vectorstore the agent will be using
+    - `chromadb/` - This will be the vector store the agent will be using
-- documents/ - this folder is where all the necessary raw input documents like guidelines pdf, sample data AVA, rave report, etc will be sitting
+- `documents/` - This folder is where all the necessary raw input documents like guidelines PDF, sample data AVA, RAVE report, etc. will be stored

 Always make sure to change the config.py as convenient to store outputs

-## To setup environment:
+## To Setup Environment:
 - `poetry install`

 # Additional:
-### before committing the code to repo, make sure you check these
+### Before committing the code to repo, make sure you check these
 - To check code formatting and linting - `make check`
-- To do code Formatting - `make format`
+- To do code formatting - `make format`
-- To do code Linting - `make lint`
+- To do code linting - `make lint`